Refuse & recyclable material collectors

 About

 Refuse & recyclable material collectors are most often employed by the Waste management & remediation services industry.
-The average yearly wage for Refuse & recyclable material collectors was $34,809 in 2016.
-The top 3 most similar occupations to Refuse & recyclable material collectors by wage are Upholsterers, Musicians and singers, and Coaches and scouts.
+The average yearly wage for Refuse & recyclable material collectors was $36,746 in 2021.

-The top 3 locations that employ the most Refuse & recyclable material collectors are Tottenville, Great Kills & Annadale PUMA, NY, Philadelphia City (Southwest) PUMA, PA, and Brazos CountyCollege Station & Bryan Cities PUMA, TX.
-The top 3 locations with a relatively high concentration of Refuse & recyclable material collectors are Tottenville, Great Kills & Annadale PUMA, NY, Carr 2-Carr 129 PUMA, PR, and Philadelphia City (Southwest) PUMA, PA.
+The locations that employ the most Refuse & recyclable material collectors are Tottenville, Great Kills & Annadale PUMA, NY, Philadelphia City (Southwest) PUMA, PA, and Brazos CountyCollege Station & Bryan Cities PUMA, TX.
+The locations with a relatively high concentration of Refuse & recyclable material collectors are Tottenville, Great Kills & Annadale PUMA, NY, Philadelphia City (Southwest) PUMA, PA, and Carr 2-Carr 129 PUMA, PR.

 briefcaseEmployment